 1. Reflect: Who are you and what matters?

 - List your core values.
-Ask: what would I defend, even if it cost me something?
-Use specific stories from your life to make values concrete.
+Ask: what would I defend even if it cost me something?
+Use specific stories to make values concrete.

 - Identify strengths and recurring interests.
 Look for patterns across jobs, hobbies, and relationships.

 - Notice moments when you felt energized versus drained.
-Energy is a strong signal about fit.
+Energy is one of the clearest signals about fit.

-If you want a guided template, use the values worksheet: /blog/values.
+If you want a guided template, use the values worksheet.

 2. Clarify: Turn insights into a purpose statement